RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #614, #615

+Add functionality to set a default command using just the name of the command.
+To do this I had to require that every command have a name, and then create a hashmap of commands by name.
+Got that all checked in and set a default command of `kd ls` for now for KIKD until I setup a proper initialize command.

 ## #610, #611, #612, #613

 Setup KLI to support default commands properly with some testing.
 Also did some